Makituk Pingwartuk – Inuit Ceramic Artist

 Makituk Pingwartuk is an Inuit potter from Nunavut.
 She lived in Nelson, BC for some time in the late 1960s while she attended the Kootenay School of Art.
 It was in Nelson that she made friends with my wife’s family who have several of her ceramic sculptures – hence my interest in her and her work.
 In future posts I will feature one sculpture at a time (this link will display all of them once published).
 This collage shows all that we had found when I was taking these photos four years ago.
 Since then a small seal has turned up.
 There were two other small seals as well, and one of them should be around this house somewhere.
 In this blog I will give a bit of information about Makituk that I have been able to find out from various sources.
 If I learn more I will either edit this post, or add information to future posts.

 I prepared this and the other posts in this series in September four years ago a few weeks after I started blogging.
 I did not post at that time for a number of reasons.
 One was that my wife, though a child in Nelson, was befriended by Makituk and has been trying to find a way of getting in contact with her again.
-Another was that I attempted to find out more information from the Houston North Gallery and Houston family who had been selling Alma Houston’s collection of Makituk ceramics – I was assured of a response by a staff member but it never came.
+Another was that I attempted to find out more information from the Houston North Gallery and Houston family who had been selling Alma Houston’s collection of Makituk ceramics – [Edit: I did hear back from John Houston well after these blogs were published who told me of his family closeness with Makituk.
+He spells her name Makittuq Pingwartuk, but I use the spelling Makituk because that is how these pieces are signed].
 Also, I was hoping to interview Walter Dexter, one of Makituk’s ceramics teachers and a family friend who also lives in Victoria.
 He had been very ill so that chance never arose and sadly he died just a few weeks ago.
 This year we also tried to contact a person we think is a member of Makituk’s family, but have not yet had a response.

 Since these pieces will soon be out of the family’s hands and in a national public collection now seems like the time to post these words and photos.